alexanderkoller/pergamon/src/bibtypst.typ

   /// should assign an identifier automatically.
 In this case, the first refsection
   /// in the document receives the identifier `none`, and the subsequent refsections
   /// will be named `ref1`, `ref2`, and so on.
   ///
+  /// All references and citations within a refsection with identifier X will be prefixed
+  /// by `X-`; so for instance, the citation `cite("knuth1990")` in the refsection `ref1`
+  /// will silently introduce and reference a label `ref1-knuth1990`.
+You do not have to
+  /// worry about this when writing your document, but perhaps this information will help
+  /// you understand error messages.
+  ///
   /// -> str | none
   id: none,